 LEAVE NO TRACE: Climbers are required to utilize blue bags to pack out all human or pet waste, including toilet paper.

-CAMPING: There is dispersed camping and pit toilets available at the trailhead, but no running water, and bathroom services may be limited so please bring your own toilet paper, soap, water, or hand sanitizer.
+CAMPING: There is dispersed camping and pit toilets available at Climber's Bivouac and Marble Mountain, but no running water, and bathroom services may be limited so please bring your own toilet paper, soap, water, or hand sanitizer.
 Please plan accordingly.

 Plan your visit to Mount St. Helens using our information page at www.mshinstitute.org/visit.

 NORTH SIDE (504 CORRIDOR): 504 access open through Coldwater Lake and Hummocks Trail.
 South Coldwater trailhead open to bikes and foot traffic.
-Science and Learning Center open for visitors 4 days a week, Friday through Monday, 10 am - 4 pm through September 29; open 2 days per week, Saturday and Sunday, 10 am - 4 pm beginning October 4.
+Science and Learning Center open for visitors 7 days a week.
 Johnston Ridge Observatory is closed.
-The Science and Learning Center is closed during the government shutdown.

-EAST SIDE (WINDY RIDGE): Unmarked detour around Huffaker Bridge work; see USFS alert for details.
+EAST SIDE (WINDY RIDGE): The 99 road to access Windy Ridge is open for the season.
 The Truman Trail, 99 Extension Road, and Harry's Ridge Trail are closed M-F (open Saturday and Sunday) due to Spirit Lake Outflow Tunnel construction; see USFS alert for details.

 ALL AREAS: Fires are permitted in most areas.
 Use precautions to prevent wildfires.
 Fires are not permitted in zone 3 of the Monument, including recreational areas along the 504 corridor, Windy Ridge, the pumice plain, and the Mount Margaret Wilderness.
 Propane cooking stoves, lanterns, and heaters with off switches permitted in all areas.